 Requirements For Certification

 Individuals entering the program must meet the minimum requirements of the College of Health Sciences, Education and Rehabilitation (see Admissions Requirements) and the Pennsylvania Department of Education requirements, which must be met for certification in Pennsylvania.
 These requirements depend upon whether the individual already holds a teaching certificate in another area, or wishes to earn his or her initial certificate.
 Those applicants who enter the program without any teaching certificate are considered “initial certificate” applicants.
 Those applicants who enter with an additional certificate already in hand are considered “advanced certificate” applicants.

 Teacher of the Visually Impaired

-In order to obtain a Pennsylvania certificate as a teacher of the visually impaired (TVI), the Commonwealth of Pennsylvania has established requirements (listed below) for teacher certification in visual impairment.
+In order to obtain a Pennsylvania certificate as a TVI, the Commonwealth of Pennsylvania has established requirements (listed below) for teacher certification in visual impairment.

 A candidate who does not hold a teaching certificate in the Commonwealth is considered an applicant for Initial Certification.